- Public Works

 Detours will be posted in advance of any road closures.

-Bruce Street will be closed starting November 30, 2020 between Badger Mill Creek and Investment Court.
-This road segment will be closed for the new gravity sanitary sewer.
-The closure is scheduled to last approximately six (6) weeks.
+Bruce Street will be closed starting April 26, 2021 between Badger Mill Creek and Investment Court.
+This road segment will be closed to remove the temporary pavement section and install the permanent curb and gutter, sidewalk, and pavement section.
+The closure is scheduled to last approximately four (4) weeks.
+Please note weather could delay the schedule.

 Detour Route: Bruce Street Detour.pdf